Important– You had until 1.00 p.m. (NZDT) 18 October 2017 to lodge a preference for conflicted name.

 In some scenarios, it could be that you have registered all the conflicted domain names and so technically are conflicted with yourself.
 If this is the case - and supposing you want to register the shorter version of your .nz name direct at the second level - when going through the conflicted name process opt for one of your conflicted domain names to want to be registered directly at the second level and the others not to.

-- To resolve this type of self-conflict, go to the Lodge your preference page and:
+- To resolve this type of self-conflict, go to the Manage your preference page and:

 - Validate the first name using its UDAI Select "I want to try and get the shorter version of my domain name"

 - Validate the remaining names, one at a time, using their UDAIs.

 - Select "I don't want the shorter version of my domain name and don't care who gets it" for each of these names.

 You will then have resolved the conflict with yourself and the conflicted domain name will become available to you.
 This will resolve the conflict and your registration of the name will be able to proceed.

 A self-conflicted name is where the same registrant (yourself) holds all the second level variants of the conflicted name.

 Please note that the word ‘conflict’ refers to the domain names involved, not the holder/s of the domain names.

 If you hold all the second level variants of your domain name and want to resolve the self-conflict, you should: